mirumee/ariadne-codegen/docs/02-guides/02-schema-sources.md

 queries_path = "queries.graphql"
 ```

+When `schema_path` points to a directory, `ariadne-codegen` reads every file with a
+`.graphql`, `.graphqls` or `.gql` extension in it (searched recursively) and combines
+them into a single schema.

-## Loading schema from installed packages
+## Combining multiple schema files

-`schema_paths` lets you pull type definitions from installed Python packages
+`schema_paths` lets you build a single schema from several sources in different
+locations - multiple files and/or directories - instead of a single `schema_path`.
+Each source is resolved and all the collected files are combined into one schema.

+It additionally supports importing schema files from installed Python packages, so
-alongside your local schema files, so codegen can resolve types that live in a
-shared library without copying them manually.
+codegen can resolve types that live in a shared library without copying them
+manually.

 Each entry in `schema_paths` is first tried as a local filesystem path, and if it
 is neither an existing file nor directory it is treated as a dotted Python import